microsoft/fit-on-fhir/deploy/README.md

 * Storage Account: Contains the following sub-resources that enable data sync with FHIR
     * Blob Service: (TODO: What is this used for?)
     * Queue Service: Contains the Sync Event queue
         * Queue: Receives messages from the Sync Event Generator function.
-Each messsage contains a userId for data that needs to be retrieved from Google Fit and pushed to FHIR
+Each message contains a userId for data that needs to be retrieved from Google Fit and pushed to FHIR
     * Table Service: Contains the User Table
         * Table: Stores a list of user IDs for users that have authenticated to Google Fit and authorized their data to be synced to FHIR server